bright/new-www/content/blog/managing-spring-boot-properties-after-version-2-4.md

 ---
 author: damian
+tags:
+  - spring
+  - spring boot
+  - java
+  - jvm
+  - kotlin
 date: 2022-11-14T19:09:37.192Z
 meaningfullyUpdatedAt: 2022-11-14T19:09:37.210Z
 title: Managing Spring Boot properties after version 2.4
 layout: post
+image: /images/cover.png
 hidden: false
 comments: true
 published: true
 ---
-Managing Spring Boot properties in multi-module application could be quite intimidating.
+**Managing Spring Boot properties in multi-module application could be quite intimidating.
 In this post, we take a look how Spring Boot will resolve properties conflicts and how to make our build more consistent.
 Changes introduced in version 2.4 are going to help us.
-Let's review how to take advantage of new features and incorporate them into the project.
+Let's review how to take advantage of new features and incorporate them into the project.**

 To better understand what version 2.4 brings we need to take a step back and remind ourselves how things used to work before 2.4 release.